jbemmel/srl-self-organizing/README.md

 * (optional) eBGP v4/v6 towards Linux hosts
 * iBGP EVPN between leaves and (super)spine route-reflector(s), with VXLAN overlay
 * (super)spines share a private base AS for EBGP, each leaf gets a unique leaf AS
-* Interfaces use /31 IPv4 link addresses (required for VXLAN v4), OSPFv3 uses IPv6 link-local addresses
+* Interfaces use /31 IPv4 link addresses or IPv6 unnumbered, OSPFv3 uses IPv6 link-local addresses
 * (Super)spine side uses dynamic neighbors, such that the spines only need to know a subnet prefix for leaves
 * Routing policy to only import/export loopback IPs
 * Global AS set to overlay AS, such that EVPN auto route-targets work; not added to EBGP routes